Handle Appeals

 Opting-In To Appeals

 In order to begin using the Appeals-related features on Moderation Dashboard, navigate to the Appeals Settings section of our Application Settings page.
-Here, make sure that the Return judgement_id option is checked.
-This field is an important part of appeal submissions within the Dashboard.
-The judgement_id will be submitted along with each appeal to identify which Action is being appealed.
+Here, make sure that the Return judgment_id option is checked.
+This field is an important part of appeal submissions within Moderation Dashboard.
+The judgment_id will be submitted along with each appeal to identify which Action is being appealed.

 Submitting an Appeal